patrickbucher/daily-haskell/diary.md

+# Day 13 (We, 2025-08-20)

+No teaching duties today, so I had time to finish chapter 7 by working through the second half of its exercises.
+Some of those were challenging, but I consider it to be quite the appropriate difficulty level for me at the moment.
+Chapter 8 is about the type system, and chapter 9 will be an extended example.
+I must not get frustrated by them and make sure to finally tackle the second part of the book, which finally introduces me to effectful programming in Haskell.
+That will be some weekend material.

 # Day 12 (Tu, 2025-08-19)

 I worked through the first five exercises of chapter 7.
 I still don't intuitively grasp the semantics of `foldl` and `foldr`.
 The problem is not that I get their application wrong, but rather that I don't understand why my solution works.
 Both functions process a list from the left to right, but the accumulator value is handed from left to right in `foldl` and the other way around for `foldr`.